Spatial Analysis for AI-segmented Histopathology Images: Methods and Implementation: Introduction

 The remainder of this paper is organized as follows.
 Section~\ref{sec-data} describes (marked) point pattern data extracted from histopathology images.
 Section~\ref{sec-features} introduces the imaging feature extraction framework, covering spatial summary statistics, areal data indices, and topological features.
 Section~\ref{sec-tool} details the implementation of the SASHIMI online tool, including system design, input data requirements, output visualization modules, and user workflow.
-Section~\ref{sec-case} presents two case studies, followed by a threshold-based significance analysis of the identified spatial biomarkers.
+Section~\ref{sec-case} presents two illustrative case studies demonstrating the use of SASHIMI for exploratory spatial analysis, followed by a sensitivity analysis examining how exploratory findings vary across commonly used significance thresholds.
 Finally, Section~\ref{sec-conclusion} concludes the paper and discusses potential directions for future research.